adysis14/Secure-Elect/README.md

 # Secure-Elect
-Aadhaar Based voting system using blockchain technology Project implemented as part of our final year major project at BBDEC
+Aadhaar Based voting system using blockchain technology.
+ Project implemented as part of our final year major project at BBDEC.

 ## Description